A journal by Flag and Neb

 Over the years she’d studied Flag’s journal to hell and noticed his time spell’s target dates were set years before his last entry on his home planet.
 That discrepancy had long nagged at her, but now it made sense.
 His wife had left long before he had.
 “Do you know how you got here?”

 A scowl erased the contemplation on his features and he looked away from her.
 "Not entirely."

-He had been found injured, meaning what sent him here hadn’t been a good experience.
+Neb wracked her brain for one more lead, unwilling to push him any further.
+He had been found injured, meaning that what sent him here hadn’t been a good experience.
 She also knew he’d looped time three times that she knew of from the journal.
 That counted for three deaths, unless there were others that weren’t recorded.
 He was hesitant about the fifth.
 He didn’t know.
 Not entirely.

 “Was it your choice?”

 Flag slowly brought his gaze back to her, trying to remember why they started on this conversation before recalling that it was because the girl was flustered about her own quest and was now measuring it's value against his.
 Or perhaps it was simply that he was, but answering her curiosity seemed more worth it than not.

 The woman closed her eyes and exhaled.
 He’d come here through death, or close to it.
 They both had; his wife having been so a long time before he had.

 “I’m sorry,” she said at last.
 “I hope you find her here.”